 Presently, the vast majority of migrant Christians are Roman Catholic Asians.
 Until 2008, they were not allowed to build churches and had to meet in homes, schools, or other private buildings.
-From 2008 onwards, Qatar began to allow the opening of a number of large churches, located together in a church compound outside the capital city, Doha.
+From 2008 onwards, Qatar began to allow the opening of a number of large churches, located together in the Mesaimeer Religious Complex outside the capital city, Doha.